AlixCozmo/SCTime-for-Kiwi-IRC/README.md

 Firefox:
 To install, simply download the latest release, unzip the file.
 Go to about:debugging in the address bar, then click on "this firefox".
 After that click on "load temporary extension" then choose any file inside the unzipped folder.

+You can also install the extension with the .xpi file, though this may not work on regular firefox installations as it is not signed.

+If you want to try doing that, do this: go into about:addons in firefox, next click on the cogwheel and select install addon from file, then choose the .xpi file.

 NOTE: If using firefox, the extension will disappear after restarting the browser using this method.

 Example image: